ballerina-platform/module-ballerina-grpc/grpc-ballerina/Module.md

 }
 ```

-#### Using Deadline
+#### Using Deadlines

 Deadlines allow gRPC clients to specify how long they are willing to wait for an RPC to complete before the RPC is
- terminated with the error `DEADLINE_EXCEEDED`.
-In Ballerina, deadline value is set directly to the headers and send
+ terminated with the `DEADLINE_EXCEEDED` error.
+In Ballerina, a deadline value is set directly to the headers and it is sent
-  it via request headers.
+  via the request headers.

-##### Setting a Deadline in Request Headers
+##### Setting a Deadline in the Request Headers

 ```ballerina
     time:Utc current = time:utcNow();